BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 The primer file is needed for trimming with fastp.
 It should have 6 columns following BED files standards.
 An example file can be found in the test directory.

+## Settings file

+The settings file contains parameters (in YAML format) to configure the execution of the PiGx SARS-CoV-2 pipeline.
+It specifies:

+**Locations**:

+* *output-dir*, the location of the outputs for the pipeline
+* *input-dir*, the location of the input files, the files therin should match the file suffix given under control/start.
+* *reference-fasta*, the `fasta` file with the reference genome (must be prepared by the user)
+* *amplicons-bed*, the amplicons `bed` file for coronavirus (must be prepared by the user)
+* *kraken-db-dir*, the location of the kraken database (must be prepared by the user)
+* *krona-db-dir*, the location of the krona database (must be prepared by the user)
+* *vep-db-dir*, the location of `sars_cov_2` database for VEP (must be prepared by the user)

 # Running the pipeline